formsend/nano/README.md

 ## Rate Limiting

 Our entire API is rate limited to prevent abuse.
-If you have high usage needs, please contact us at hello@forward.miami and we can accomodate your demands.
+If you have high usage needs, please contact us at hello[at]forward.miami and we can accomodate.

 ## 👤 Author